vuongducphuong/documentation/content/applications/finance/accounting/taxes.rst

 **Purchase Tax**, and click on *Save*.

 .. image:: taxes/default-configuration.png
-   :alt: Define which taxes to use by default on Odoo
+   :alt: Define which taxes to use by default on Leansoft

 Activate Sales Taxes from the List view